davep/davep.github.com/content/posts/2016/2016-05-26-starting_fresh_with_gnu_emacs.md

 ---

-As I've mentioned elsewhere on this blog, over the past few years, my use of GNU emacs has lapsed somewhat.
-There was a time when it was my only editor (except for the odd dips into vim to do some quick editing) and, back when I used to use GNU Linux as a desktop machine a lot, I'd have an emacs session up and running pretty much non-stop (it was one of the reasons I wrote [uptimes.el](https://github.com/davep/uptimes.el)).
+As I've mentioned elsewhere on this blog, over the past few years, my use of GNU Emacs has lapsed somewhat.
+There was a time when it was my only editor (except for the odd dips into vim to do some quick editing) and, back when I used to use GNU Linux as a desktop machine a lot, I'd have an Emacs session up and running pretty much non-stop (it was one of the reasons I wrote [uptimes.el](https://github.com/davep/uptimes.el)).

 In more recent times I've been working more on Windows and often inside Visual Studio.
-Even for my own "for fun" programming, I've mostly being doing things that didn't involve emacs much.
+Even for my own "for fun" programming, I've mostly being doing things that didn't involve Emacs much.
 In fact, most of my recent "for fun" coding has been done using [Sublime Text](https://www.sublimetext.com/) because it was powerful, cross-platform and also had great support for
 [the language I code in a lot when it comes to personal amusement projects](http://wiki.secondlife.com/wiki/LSL_Portal).

-During that time I've wanted to get back into emacs.
+During that time I've wanted to get back into Emacs.
 Quite a bit seems to have changed since I was last a very avid user and this also meant wanting and needing to catch up.

 The first thing I needed to do was finally get around to killing off my old `~/.emacs` file.
-This has followed me around since I first got into emacs on OS/2 back in the mid 1990s.
+This has followed me around since I first got into Emacs on OS/2 back in the mid 1990s.
 The file started out with a few `setq` expressions to tweak some settings and just kept growing and growing.
 It'd got to a point where there was old stuff in there that I had no use for and sometimes even no idea what it was for.
-Heck, to give some idea of how old the file was: there were items in there that handled running emacs on MS-DOS!
+Heck, to give some idea of how old the file was: there were items in there that handled running Emacs on MS-DOS!

 So, a couple of weeks back, I dumped it.
 Dumped the whole lot.
 The plan then was to recreate it with as little hands-on coding as